Pulmonaria 'Sissinghurst White'

 - Hardiness: fully hardy

 Delicate, pure-white, funnel-shaped flowers in early spring and white-spotted, bright-green leaves.
 This dainty pulmonaria is perfect for shady areas.
-One of the first to flower, it looks lovely alongside dwarf narcissus.
+One of the first to flower, it looks lovely alongside miniature daffodils.
 Best in a soil that remains moist over summer, since mildew can take hold if the roots dry out.

 - Garden care: Lift and divide large clumps every three to five years after flowering or in autumn.
 Cut back plants affected by mildew to the ground, water and feed - the plant will regenerate and produce new leaves later in the year.